-If a new custom virtual driver produces data that does not conform to an existing BSX sensor type already defined in the datasheets of BHI260AB and BHA260AB, Reference 1 or Reference 2, then you will need to define your own by completing the following steps.
+If a new custom virtual driver produces data that does not conform to an existing BSX sensor type already defined in the datasheets of BHI360, BHI260AB and BHA260AB, Reference 1, Reference 2 and Reference 5, then you will need to define your own by completing the following steps.

 - 1. Select a new Sensor ID (see section 4.1.2.4). - 2.
-Set the virtual sensor descriptor . ${\tt type.value}$ field to the new Sensor ID. - 3.
+Set the virtual sensor descriptor .type.value field to the new Sensor ID. - 3.
 Determine the data packet format (e.g., 3 16 bit signed integers). - 4.
 Determine the size of the whole sensor data packet (1 byte for Sensor ID plus the size of the data packet).
 This value goes in the .outputPacketSize field of the sensor descriptor.